frizzlenpop/FrizzlenRanks/docs/commands.md

 3. **Fix After Group Changes**: Use `/fr fix <player>` after changing groups to apply changes immediately.
 4. **Use Tab Completion**: Most commands support tab completion for easier use.
 5. **Check Command Output**: Always read command output for confirmation or error messages.
+6. **Use Temporary Permissions Wisely**: Be careful with long durations and monitor the number of temporary permissions.

 ## Permission Nodes for Commands